 What Are Vitamins?

 A vitamin is an organic compound obtained from plants and animals.
-Vitamins are important for the body to function properly and is present in small amounts in natural food.
+Vitamins are important for the body to function properly and are present in small amounts in natural food.
 They support the body’s normal physiological function like growth and reproduction.
-The human body is not able to produce all the vitamins that it requires on a regular basis.
+The human body is not able to produce all the vitamins that it requires on a regular basis without outside sources from our environment.

 Types of Vitamins

-There are two types of vitamins that our bodies need: the fat-soluble vitamins and water-soluble vitamins.
+There are two types of vitamins our bodies need — fat-soluble vitamins and water-soluble vitamins.
 These types only refer to how the vitamins are best dissolved, absorbed, stored, and eventually removed from the body.
 Fat-soluble vitamins are dissolved by lipids like natural oils and fatty acids.
 Water-soluble vitamins, on the other hand, are dissolved by water.

 1. Fat-Soluble Vitamins